fayndee/fayndee.github.io/_photos/landscape/2017-05-22-spring-fantasy-i.md

 A spring adventure at Josefsthaler Waterfall.

-The waterfall is located in a small Bavaria town called Josefsthaler.
+The waterfall is located in a small Bavaria town called Josefsthal.
 It's only 10 mins walk from the nearest parking place.

 The weather was a bit cloudy, perfect for this kind of shot.
 The capture was taken when the sunlight has penetrated into the forest, casting a nice warm color on the leaves.